-The term “arthritis” actually represents more than 100 rheumatic diseases and conditions that affect the joints.
+The term “arthritis” actually represents more than 100 diseases and conditions that affect the joints.
 Arthritis is usually chronic, meaning that it rarely changes or progresses slowly.
 There are no specific causes for most forms of arthritis.

 Symptoms of Arthritis